These Slow Cooker Beer Braised Short Ribs are one of the most popular on my site and one of the best slow cooker recipes of all time.

-The first time I made them, I browned them and then added them to the slow cooker to finish cooking.
+The first time I made these Slow Cooker Beer Braised Short Ribs, I browned them and then added them to the slow cooker to finish cooking.
 The second time, I didn’t brown them.
 Just slapped them in Big Red (yes, I’ve named my slow cooker Big Red).
 Honestly, you couldn’t tell the difference.
 To save time, I think you can skip the browning step.

 Just make sure you give this recipe a try!
 It’s sooooo good!
 Take my 5 year old’s word for it!